artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 > until his heart was utterly afire,
 > and hope sustained his unrequited passion.
 > ~ (1.678--85)

+Apollo chasing Daphne, after being unable to woo her:

+> But the young god had no further interest
+> in wasting his fine words on her; admonished
+> by his own passion, he accelerates,
+> and runs as swiftly as a Gallic hound
+> chasing a rabbit through an open field;
+> the one seeks shelter and the other, prey---
+> he clings to her, is just about to spring,
+> with his long muzzle straining at her heels,
+> while she, not knowing whether she's been caught,
+> in one swift burst, eludes those snapping jaws,
+> no longer the anticipated feast;
+> so he in hope and she in terror race.
+> ~ (1.732--44)

 ## Other Interesting Quotes